 A traditional IRA is one of several types of IRAs.
 It is a tax-advantaged retirement account that allows individuals to put off paying taxes on their contributions and gains until they retire and start making withdrawals.
-These contributions are invested across various types of investments, most commonly mutual funds and exchange-traded funds (ETFs).
-You can deduct some or all of your contributions, up to the cap, from your income on your tax return.
+These contributions are invested across various types of investments, most commonly mutual funds, exchange-traded funds (ETFs) and target-date funds.
+You can deduct some or all of your contributions, up to a cap, from your income on your tax return.

 Choosing a retirement plan is a personal decision, as each have features that are best for certain people.
 Here are some of the major pros and cons of using a traditional IRA to help you make a decision:

 - Tax-deferred contributions and investment gains

 - Investment choices completely up to the individual, though there are limits on alternative investments